DamienBallenghien/Negative/README.md

 ### Strings

 Let's assume a simple String.
-You are used to check if this one is not empty, and so write :
+You are used to check if this one is not empty, and so write:

 ```swift
     if !myString.isEmpty { }
 ```

-Instead of what, write :
+Instead of what, write:

 ```swift
     if myString.isNotEmpty { }